ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 7. `on_generation`
 8. `on_stop`

-This section gives 2 examples to assign these parameters user-defined:
+This section gives 2 examples of how to build these handlers using:

 1. Functions.
 2. Methods.